 Google increasingly does a great job at understanding the searcher's intent for every keyword.

-Google has a ton, and I mean A TON of data and 2 decades of a lot of very smart people working on algorithms to understand the intent of each searcher for every query.
+Google has a ton, and I mean A TON of data and 2 decades of a lot of very smart people working on algorithms to understand the searcher's intent for every query.

 When Google serves up a People Also Ask box, it means those four questions are extremely relevant.